Skip to main content

 In the early hours, we make a 45-minute drive to Sarangkot for an unforgettable sunrise view.
 This is a popular hilltop viewpoint that offers breathtaking panoramas of the Annapurna range.

 After soaking in the beauty of the sunrise, descend back to Pokhara and head to the vibrant Old Bazaar.
 This bustling area is rich in culture and history, where you can wander through narrow streets lined with shops selling local handicrafts, textiles, and spices.
-Next, visit the Tibetan Refugee Camp, where you can learn about the lives of the Tibetan people who have settled in Nepal.
-Engage with local artisans as they skillfully create traditional handicrafts, including intricate carpets and beautiful thangka paintings.

 Following this, head to the International Mountain Museum, where you can explore exhibitions that celebrate the world’s highest peaks and the diverse cultures of the people who inhabit the mountainous regions.